Patricia Taylor: Role in the Canadian Caper

 Taylor is known for her actions in the Canadian Caper, a covert operation that helped six American diplomats escape Iran during the Iranian hostage crisis during the Iranian Revolution in 1979.
 When the U.S. Embassy in Tehran was stormed by militants, leading to the capture of 53 Americans, six diplomats managed to avoid capture and sought refuge at the Canadian embassy.
 Taylor, alongside her husband, then the Canadian Ambassador to Iran, hid the diplomats in their home for over two months disguising them as Canadian tourists.

 Taylor not only helped keep the diplomats' presence a secret but also participated in the plan to smuggle them out of the country using false Canadian passports.
 The operation, devised with assistance from the CIA, succeeded in getting the Americans out of Iran in January 1980.
 The event later became the subject of multiple films, including the Academy Award–winning Argo (2012).

 Taylor was made a member of the Order of Canada in 1981.
 The citation called out her work as a research microbiologist and her role in the Iranian crisis and efforts in aiding the escape of six American diplomats from that country.
 In 1992, Taylor was named Woman of the Year by the Canadian Women's Club in New York.

 Personal life

-Taylor was married to Canadian diplomat Kenneth D. Taylor, whom she met while studying at the University of California in Berkeley where they were both members of the International House.
+Taylor was married to Canadian diplomat Kenneth D. Taylor, whom she met while studying at the University of California, Berkeley where they were both members of the International House.
 The couple was married in 1960 and went on to have a son.
 Her husband predeceased her in 2015.
 She returned to Canada, settling in Ottawa, Ontario, after her husband's death.

 Taylor was also a violinist and ballet dancer.
 She performed with various orchestras and ballet companies, including the Queensland Ballet Theatre where she was the principal ballet dancer, the California Symphony Orchestra, and the Guatemalan National Conservatory Chamber Music Group.

 Taylor died at a retirement home in Ottawa, on September 9, 2024, at the age of 95.